Ōoka Tadasuke: Ōoka in fiction

 Ōoka Tadasuke has been the central character in two jidaigeki television series.
 In one, Ōoka Echizen, actor Gō Katō played the lead.
 In the other, Meibugyō! Ōoka Echizen, Kinya Kitaōji played the same role.

 In addition, series such as Abarenbō Shōgun have portrayed Ōoka as an intimate of the shōgun Tokugawa Yoshimune. Ōoka was portrayed first by Tadashi Yokouchi and later by Ryo Tamura.

 Other actors who portrayed Ōoka include Ichikawa Danjūrō XII in Honō no Bugyō Ōoka Echizen no Kami (Tokyo Broadcasting System, 1996) and Sakae Takita in the 1995 Taiga drama Hachidai Shogun Yoshimune.

 He has been mentioned in the manga by Rumiko Takahashi, Ranma ½.

-In 1984 Czechoslovakian sino- and japanologist Věnceslava Hrdličková has published book Stories of Judge Ōoka.
-In 1988 this book was adapted by Brno studio of Czechoslovak Television into 62 minute TV fairytale called Rozsudky soudce Ooky (Judgements of Ōoka the Judge). Ōoka was portrayed by Miroslav Donutil.
+In 1984, Czechoslovak sino- and japanologist Věnceslava Hrdličková has published book Stories of Judge Ōoka.
+In 1988, this book was adapted by Brno studio of Czechoslovak Television into 62 minute TV fairytale called Rozsudky soudce Ooky (Judgements of Ōoka the Judge). Ōoka was portrayed by Miroslav Donutil.

 Dutch author Bertus Aafjes wrote a five-book series of mystery novels featuring Ōoka.

 Ōoka as well as one of his famous cases was portrayed in both the manga and anime adaptations of Kaguya-sama: Love Is War.

 Ōoka is a major character in the Japanese tokusatsu series, Shiro Jishi Kamen (White Lion Mask).